Royal Enfield Classic 350: 14,000km Long-Term Review

 The Goan Classic is Royal Enfield’s take on a Bobber motorcycle - a throwback to the customised Bullets that became part of the Hippie culture in Goa back in the 70s.
 As the name suggests, It’s built on the new Classic 350’s J platform, and while there are some small mechanical changes, the main differences are mainly visual.

-Just one look at the Goan, and it becomes clear just how different it is from Royal Enfield’s other bikes - the design, the Stance, the colours - they're just so unique and this Purple Haze isn't even the best colour that Enfield offers on the Goan.
+Just one look at the Goan, and it becomes clear just how different it is from other Royal Enfield bikes - the design, the Stance, the colours - they're just so unique and this Purple Haze isn't even the best colour that Enfield offers on the Goan.
 The other colours - Shack Black, Rave Red and Trip Teal, all look properly gorgeous.

 Even the rear fender mounts to the swing arm and moves with the wheel like a bobber.
 But I’d hesitate to call this bike a true bobber because a bobber needs chopped or bobbed fenders.
 Well in today's day and age of government regulations - good luck with that!